EASYpH Account

 Similarly, organic cold-pressed apple cider vinegar is acidic, however it leaves an alkaline residue in the body due to its high mineral content.

-See our acid-alkaline food chart which is free when you purchase an EASYpH test kit, for recommended foods.
+See our acid-alkaline food chart which is included when you purchase an EASYpH test kit, for recommended foods.

 Without a pH test, how do I know I am acidic?